rooshimadethis/fix-ur-shit-ember/README.md

 # Fix Ur Shit Ember

-A Modern, Feature-Rich Control App for Ember Mugs, built with Flutter.
+A functional replacement app for the Ember Mug, built with Flutter.

 <p align="center">
   <img src="on.jpg" width="45%" alt="Heating On" />